convox/praxis/docs/getting-started.md

     Default region name [us-east-1]:
     Default output format [json]:

 Verify that the login and region info reflect where you want to install your Rack.
-Then run the installation command.
+Then use the `cx` tool to install your Rack.

     $ cx rack install aws
     CREATE_IN_PROGRESS    convox                        AWS::CloudFormation::Stack